Palasthan/Filigrane/README.md

 ![Filigrane png](img/default_watermark.png)

-Filigrane is an software that allows you to put a watermark on a set of images.
+Filigrane is a software that allows you to put a watermark on a set of images.
 Filigrane is made with python3 and a Tkinter GUI
 # Installation :
 ## For users (Windows only):
 * Download latest release on https://github.com/Palasthan/Filigrane/releases